-Improvement Theme Objective Timescale Performance and Continuous Improvement Ways of Working ✓ ISO 9001 in-service audits will continue to be conducted on granted warrants, completions, and procedures.
-Ongoing Performance ✓ Improve response times for progressing completion certificates and ensure compliance with completion certificate processes Ongoing Quality workshop on 1st Reports ✓ A workshop will be developed for all staff to attend.
-It will look at a sample of current practice and agree best practice/requirement for consistency from all officers.
-Nov 2020 Internal Audit - Follow up ✓ In order to reassure Internal Audit that actions are being sustained a follow up internal audit will be conducted later in 2020.
-There has been an excellent working relationship with colleagues in Audit and we engage them on a number of occasions to test our procedures.
-Nov 2020 Delivering Excellence ✓ A series of "Delivering Excellence" sessions are planned to take an end to end approach to our business as usual activities.
+Improvement Theme Objective Timescale / Rating Evidence Procedure for dealing with Completion Certificates.
+Procedures ✓ Review and streamline the Procedure for dealing with Temporary Occupation Certificates.
+Aug 2021 Delivering Excellence ✓ A series of "Delivering Excellence" sessions are planned to take an end to end approach to our business as usual activities.
 These provide a walkthrough of the current key processes, examined and challenged by teams and will provide improved processes for introduction.
-Ongoing Self-Assessment ✓ The Service will undertake a self-assessment approach to examine key areas across the business.
+Nov 2021 Self-Assessment ✓ The Service will undertake a self-assessment approach to examine key areas across the business.
 The Assessment model will be based on the Public Sector Improvement Framework.
-(PSIF) Nov 2020 Efficient/Effective working ✓ We will continue to look at the use of ICT to drive forward efficiencies and streamline service Ongoing
+(PSIF) Dec 2021